Relationship Issues

 3 Fun Activities to Do with Your Teen

 When was the last time you did something fun with your teen?
 Most parents must go back to before their teen years to answer this.
 Although your teen is growing up, and he or she has changed, you can still have fun with him or her.
+Flower Mound Christian Counseling can support you in strengthening that connection and navigating the challenges of the teen years together.
 The key to having fun with your teen is not to force it.
 Teens don’t enjoy being forced to do things.
 Part of what teens long for is the ability to make decisions for themselves.
 When you force them to do something, they will likely decline or make the time miserable for both of you.
 Instead, try these fun activities to do with your teen and give them some control of the situation.
 Giving teens the ability to choose goes a long way to creating trust and connection.
 3 Fun Activities to Do with Your Teen 1.
 Go to a game or concert with your teen.
 Think about what your teen likes.
 Does she love soccer?
 Does he always listen to a certain kind of music?
 See what you can do that falls within his or her interest.
 It may not be what you would choose, but this is about doing something your teen loves so you can be with him or her.
 Try going to a local sporting event or check out a live band at a restaurant.
 See what your teen might like and give it a try.
 Remember, the key is for you to try something he or she likes without judgment.
 2. Play their game or try their app.
 Don’t do this on their devices but see what you can learn about the games or apps teens enjoy.
-Is there a video game your son is always playing, an online puzzle your teen is always solving, or a social [...]
+Is [...]

 Comments Off on 3 Fun Activities to Do with Your Teen